-NEW YORK, NEW YORK — Earlier this week, comedy and sexual misconduct icon Louis CK made his first appearance at a comedy club in over a year.
-CK hasn’t been performing publicly since his career took a gigantic hit following the bombshell New York Times account — many details of which CK confirmed himself — of several women in comedy that were sexually harassed and later intimidated into silence by CK and/or his management team.
+NEW YORK, NEW YORK — Comedy and sexual misconduct icon Louis CK has begun to make appearance at comedy clubs across America.
+After taking more than a year off from stand up, the veteran of stage, film, and TV has been working gigs, steadily trying to re-enter the limelight after several allegations that he tried to destroy the careers of women who could credibly accuse him of sexually harassing them surfaced.
+CK was one of the first famous men caught up in the “Me Too” movement.
+CK hadn’t been performing publicly since his career took a gigantic hit following the bombshell New York Times account — many details of which CK confirmed himself — of several women in comedy that were sexually harassed and later intimidated into silence by CK and/or his management team.

 “It was typical Louis CK stuff,” one patron who was in attendance said of his surprise performance.
 “But he really did just kinda force himself on all of us without asking if we were ready for and receptive to him.
 Like, what if we had said, ‘No thanks, Louie, not tonight,’ you know what I mean?”